-Everything from the website’s server type to meta descriptions and access control points will be presented to you through your browser window.
+Everything from the website’s server type to meta descriptions and access control points will be presented through your browser window.

 This tool lets you play investigator, learning more about any website that excites or intrigues you.
 It’s an excellent tool for students learning computer science and anyone with a genuine interest in how the internet and its many pages work.

 Anything you plug into this online tool can later be translated into graphs, which is great for visualizing the situation in front of you.
 The complex stream of incoming data is commodified into something anybody can read and understand.

 How to protect your computer against malware

 Never trust a file that gives you a funny feeling.
 VirusTotal allows you to confirm your worst suspicions or, at the very least, rule them out quickly.
 It’s free to use, so don’t take our word for it.
 Try it out on any file on your computer or website before visiting.

 But for ultimate protection, you should have an antivirus program on all your devices.
 We recommend our sponsor, TotalAV.

 Get an annual plan of TotalAV Internet Security for only $19 at ProtectWithKim.com.
 That’s over 85% off the regular price!